The importance of refactoring in code readability

 Oziel Rea • March 25, 2024

-I'm back after a long time since my last post (and the first one), I have been very busy with my work and personal projects, but I have not forgotten about this blog.
+clean-codeI'm back after a long time since my last post (and first one).
+I've been very busy with work and personal projects, but I haven't forgotten about this blog.

 What is refactoring?

-Refactoring is the process of restructuring existing computer code without changing its external behavior, it is intended to improve nonfunctional attributes of the software.
+Refactoring is the process of restructuring existing computer code without changing its external behavior.
+It is intended to improve nonfunctional attributes of the software.
 Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.

 Why is refactoring important?